Prostate cancer is the most common tumor in men. The American Cancer Society estimates that 220,800 men will be diagnosed with the disease in 2015.

 But even a short-term response could extend the lives of patients because prostate cancer that is resistant to chemical castration is usually incurable, Schweizer notes.

-Although a few previous studies attempted to measure the effects on prostate cancer of boosting testosterone levels, they didn’t provide the large doses of hormone necessary to kill resistant cancer cells, he says.
+Although a few previous studies attempted to measure the effects on prostate cancer of boosting testosterone levels, they didn’t provide the massive doses of hormone necessary to kill resistant cancer cells, he says.

 So the new work “is a first step toward finding out who will benefit from this treatment.”